nnecec/debug-react/README.md

 ## Get started

 0. Click `Use this template`, and clone your repo.
-1. Search `@n-kit/repo-template`, `n-kit/repo-template`, then replace all with your module name.
+1. Search `debug-react`, `debug-react`, then replace all with your module name.

 then it'll be your repository totally.